 At the end of the timeline, in front of balloons, little takeaways were left in three stacks for viewers to internalize the underlying metaphysical themes of the show.

-Using the data from my survey, I created statistics from the questions that I wrote and edited with another collaborator.
+Using the data from my survey, I created statistics from the questions that I wrote and edited with a copywriter.